Beating Burnout in Nursing

 - Leading others through big changes

 Connecting with people is surely at the heart of being alive and coincidentally at the core of nursing care.
 Meaningful connections can help nurses to regain the special sense of satisfaction that may have once been so motivating but has been lost over time for a range of reasons.
-This final session will consider the importance of engagement and how it can assist you to find meaning in what you do.
-Professionalism and addressing stress, burnout and compassion fatigue can help you rekindle your passion for nursing.
+This session will consider the importance of engagement and how it can assist you to find meaning in what you do.
+Professionalism and addressing stress, burnout and compassion fatigue can help you reconnect with your patients and rekindle your passion for nursing.
 Includes:

 - What type of behaviours could rekindle the spirit of nursing for those whose candle is burning low?